-13. Install the air filter, cover, drain, and crankcase breather filter.
+13. Install the air filter and cover

 Draining V-Belt Cover

 ■ NOTE: If the vehicle has been driven through water, the V-belt cover must be drained of any water.

 1. Place the vehicle on a level surface.
 2. Remove the drain bolt from the case and allow the water to drain out.